Bryan-Nelson-2/Bryan-Nelson-2/README.md

 <h1 align = "center">## Hi there I'm Bryan 👋

 <h1 align = "center">I'm a freshman in highschool and am currently learning typescript.
-My pronouns are He/Him.
-A fun fact about me is I like sports, my favorites are basketball and volleyball.
-If you have any questions for me you can email at bryan.nelson@stu.ocsb.ca
+I am excited to see where coding is able to assist me in my future endeavors.

   <h1 align = "left">

-- I'm currently working on n/a
+- I'm currently working on installing linux on an elitedesk 800 using an ethernet cable that I cut, straightened, ordered, and crimped

 - I'm looking to colab on n/a